Mukul1312/Kaam-Dhandha/README.md

+# HACKEDCODE Hackathon

-# Run this webapp on Mobile Devices
+Run this webapp on mobile device.